Garenv/AI-Redux-Tic-Tac-Toe/README.md

-Creating a Tic-Tac-Toe game using React.js.
-Extra features soon to come!
+A Tic-Tac-Toe game using React.js.
+All the states throughout the application are handled with redux/redux-saga.